21 Ways Archaeologists Date Ancient Artifacts

 8. Fission Track

 Fission track dating was developed in the mid 1960s.
 This method is based on the knowledge that damage tracks in minerals and glasses are created when small amounts of uranium are present in a sample.
 Such damage tracks are accumulated at a fixed rate that can be measured.
-This dating method has been used at hominid fossil sites such as Zhoukoudian in China, where Peking Man - later labeled as a specimen of Homo erectus - was discovered in 1920s.
+This dating method has been used at hominid fossil sites such as Zhoukoudian in China, where Peking Man - later labeled as a specimen of Homo erectus - was discovered in the 1920s.

 9. Obsidian Hydration

 Obsidian is a volcanic glass used by early ancestors of man primarily during the Paleolithic era.
 Once obsidian is exposed to the air, such as after it was used to make spear points, arrowheads or knives, it begins to absorb water.
 The resultant rim or rind can be measured using many different techniques such as microscopic depth profiling or, the most sensitive of the options, secondary ion mass spectrometry.
 Thus, the larger the rind, the longer the artifact has been exposed to the air.

-Unfortunately, some factors can change the hydration rate of an obsidian artifact: the higher temperatures experienced at lower elevations, differences in water vapor pressure and the intrinsic qualities of various obsidian samples can alter the hydration rate.
+Unfortunately, some factors can change the hydration rate of an obsidian artifact.
+The higher temperatures experienced at lower elevations, differences in water vapor pressure, and the intrinsic qualities of various obsidian samples can alter the hydration rate.

-Thermoluminescence (TL) is used for dating inorganic material, particularly pottery or other ceramics, hallmarks of ancient civilization from Mesopotamia to Mesoamerica.
+Thermoluminescence (TL) is used for dating inorganic material, particularly pottery or other ceramics, hallmarks of ancient civilization from Mesopotamia to the Americas.
 TL can also be used to date sediments.
-Invented by physicists around 1960, thermoluminescence operates on the principle that upon being heated electrons are trapped in the minerals of the material.
-When this material is then re-heated in the laboratory the electrons in the minerals emit light (or luminesce).
-This light is then measured to find the date the ceramic was fired (or when the sediment was exposed to sunlight).
-The effectiveness of TL is from 300 to 100,000 years ago.
+Invented by physicists around 1960, TL operates on the principle that when ceramics are heated, electrons are trapped in the minerals of the material.
+When this material is then re-heated in the laboratory the electrons in the minerals emit light or luminesce.
+This light is then measured to find the date the ceramic was fired (or when sediment was exposed to sunlight).
+The effectiveness of TL is from 300 to 100,000 years.